PET HARBOR RESCUE & REFERRAL, INC.

 - Foster families must provide transportation for foster dogs to as many of Pet Harbor’s scheduled events as possible.
-Cats typically do not go to events due to cat stress and weather.
-Foster families provide transportation for foster cats to meet potential adopters (That generally only happens once because generally for cats we have an approved adopter & 95% of the time at the meet & greet, they adopt.)
-If transportation is an issue, we will do our best to work with the foster families on that.
+If transportation is difficult, we will do our best to work with the foster families on that.
 It’s particularly important when we have applicants prearranged to come to an event to meet particular pets that the fostered pet appear.
-At this time, most events are in Fredericksburg or Springfield, VA areas.
+At this time, most events are in Fredericksburg or Fairfax, VA areas.
 There are occasional meet & greet sessions to which foster families will have to bring the pets to Bowling Green outside of scheduled events, but those are limited.
 Scheduling of those will be arranged with the foster parents and at times convenient to the foster families.

 - Foster families leave their foster animal(s) at the start of the Pet Harbor events and retrieve them after the event.
 We encourage foster families to stay at events and meet & greet sessions to answer questions about the pets, but Pet Harbor reserves the right to ask that they not remain.
 It has been our experience that sometimes foster families, understandably, act inappropriately biased at events, and we have found it necessary to have many times had to ask them to leave the pets at events and pick them up after events.